 - A resident of Kentucky who is a member of the Armed Forces and their dependents or voters residing overseas

 - A student who temporarily resides outside the county of his or her residence

-- Incarcerated in jail and charged with a crime, but has not been convicted;
+- A voter who is incarcerated in jail and charged with a crime, but has not been convicted

-- Changing or has changed his or her place of residence to a different state while the registration books are closed in the new state of residence before an election of electors for President and Vice President of the United States, in which case the voter shall be permitted to cast a mail-in absentee ballot for electors for President and Vice President of the United States only;
+- A voter who is changing or has changed his or her place of residence to a different state while the registration books are closed in the new state of residence before an election of electors for President and Vice President of the United States, in which case the voter shall be permitted to cast a mail-in absentee ballot for electors for President and Vice President of the United States only

-- Temporarily residing outside the state but still eligible to vote in this state;
+- A voter who temporarily resides outside the state, but is still eligible to vote in this state

-- Prevented from voting in person at the polls on election day and from casting an in-person absentee ballot in the county clerk’s office on all days in-person absentee voting is conducted because his or her employment location requires him or her to be absent from the county of his or her residence all hours and all days in- person absentee voting is conducted in the county clerk’s office;
+- Prevented from voting in- person at the polls on election day and from casting an excused or no -excuse in-person absentee ballot on all days in-person absentee voting is conducted because he or she will be absent from the county of his or her residence all hours and all days excused or no excuse in- person absentee voting is conducted